Vicomtech/NUBes-negation-uncertainty-biomedical-corpus/README.md

 This repository contains the NUBes corpus and other related material.

 **WARNING:** Please note that the repository contains [Git LFS](https://git-lfs.github.com/) files.
-Alternatively, the "large" files (located at [`./LREC2020/data`](./LREC2020/data)) can be downloaded directly from https://vicomtech.box.com/v/NUBes-LREC2020-data as a ZIP archive.
+If you have any problem cloning these files, please [get in touch](#contact) and we will provide alternative ways to obtain the data.

 # Table of Contents